Postsecondary Information Event Calendar

 - Contact Information

-The OUAC, in consultation with the Standing Committee on Student Recruitment (SCSR), maintains the Postsecondary Information Event (PIE) Calendar.
-It is a resource for Ontario guidance counsellors for the current recruiting season.
+The OUAC, in consultation with the Standing Committee on Student Recruitment, maintains the Postsecondary Information Event (PIE) Calendar.
+The PIE Calendar is a resource for Ontario guidance counsellors for the current recruiting season.

 Note: Some Ontario universities are bilingual, so attendees may have an opportunity to speak one-on-one with university representatives in French.

 We look forward to working with you to ensure a successful recruitment season!